Learn How to Eat Healthy on a Budget with 15 useful tips, no matter where you live!

 Meal Prep & Meal Plan

 Meal Prepping/Planning has helped me enormously.
-Meal Prepping/Planning essentially means planning out what you will be eating ahead of time, be it a day ahead, a week or even for the entire month.
+It essentially means planning out what you will be eating ahead of time, be it a day ahead, a week or even for the entire month.
 I either make a list of all the ingredients in the house, then plan meals around them, or meal plan and buy foods around that list.
 This is great for a budget because you can definitely use up what ingredients are in your household especially helpful for utilising ingredients in more than one way.
 For example, if I have sweet potatoes and black beans, I can use black beans in Sweet Potato and Black Bean Tacos, but I can also use them in a slow cooker chili with the same ingredients.
 I’ve been able to stretch the use of many ingredients this way and have theme weeks.
 Helpful: Best Healthy Meal Prep Recipes and Tips + 7 Quick & Healthy Vegan Banana Smoothies for Busy Mornings

 Shop With a List